stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/01-getting-started.markdown

 This class creates `GuestbookModel` objects that represent guestbooks from the Guestbook portlet.
-The `[String:AnyObject]` dictionary contains the data of a guestbook retrieved from the Guestbooks portlet.
+The `[String:AnyObject]` dictionary contains the data of a guestbook retrieved from the portlet.
 The initializer sets this dictionary to the `attributes` property.
 Each computed property returns the value of a guestbook parameter in `attributes`.
 For example, the `guestbookId` property returns the value of the `guestbookId` parameter, the `groupId` property returns the value of the `groupId` parameter, and so on.
-To see how the Guestbooks portlet defines these parameters, see the [Liferay MVC Learning Path article on Service Builder](/develop/tutorials/-/knowledge_base/6-2/using-service-builder-to-generate-a-persistence-fr).
+To see how the Guestbooks portlet defines these parameters, see the
+[Liferay MVC Learning Path article on Service Builder](/develop/tutorials/-/knowledge_base/6-2/using-service-builder-to-generate-a-persistence-fr).

 Also note that each computed property defaults to an empty string or `0`,